Skip to main content

 1 mentions Positive Neutral Negative

-Users report that the emotional experience is hindered by a disorienting first-person view, which can induce feelings of nausea during gameplay, detracting from the overall immersion.
+Users report that the emotional experience of the game is impacted by its first-person perspective, which can induce feelings of nausea due to screen motion, potentially detracting from the overall emotional engagement.

 Buy Transcender